 Just as Berlin doesn’t have one town center, it also doesn’t have one main Christmas market.
-Instead, Berlin usually features more than 50 markets spread throughout the city, each with its own distinct personality, atmosphere and specialties.
+Instead, Berlin usually features more than 50 markets (in 2022 it’s gone up to 70 markets!) spread throughout the city, each with its own distinct personality, atmosphere and specialties.
 Some run the length of the Advent season, while others are limited-time offers or tuned to the spirit of their local neighborhood for only a weekend or two.

 Of course, a certain commercialization and schlock lurks conspicuously at some markets.
 With this in mind, we share our personal recommendations: a few trusted and traditional or local and authentic favorites to help you get started in your Berlin Christmas market exploration.

 Note: This post was originally published on December 3, 2015 and updated on November 29, 2022 with updated dates, times and other information. .